Slovenia Gambling Regulations

 Gambling Licensing Body in Slovenia

-Gambling Currently, land-based casinos and gaming halls in Slovenia are allowed to operate in the country only after they have received a license from the Financial Administration of the Republic of Slovenia.
-It should be noted that the number of casino and gambling hall licenses is limited and once it is reached, other operators cannot apply for a license.
+Gambling Currently, land-based casinos and gaming halls in Slovenia may operate only after receiving a license from the Financial Administration of the Republic of Slovenia.
+The number of casino and gambling hall licenses is limited, and once the cap is reached, other operators cannot apply for a license.

-Currently, the law allows for 15 land-based casinos to operate on the territory of Slovenia, while the number of gambling halls has been capped at 45.
-Both types of license limits have been reached and currently, it is not possible for new operators to apply for a casino or gambling hall license.
-That said, the maximum number of gambling licenses is updated almost every year, which means that it is possible for new casino or gambling hall licenses to be issued soon.
+Currently, the law allows 15 land-based casinos to operate within Slovenia, while the number of gambling halls has been capped at 45.
+Both limits have been reached, and it is currently impossible for new operators to apply for a casino or gambling hall license.
+However, the maximum number of gambling licenses is updated almost every year, which means that new casino or gambling hall licenses may be issued soon.

-Provided new opportunities for casino or gaming hall licenses appear, those who wish to apply can find more information on the official websites of the regulatory body.
-Conveniently enough, the website of the Financial Administration of the Republic of Slovenia is available in English.
+If new opportunities for casino or gaming hall licenses appear, those who wish to apply can find more information on the official website of the regulatory body.
+Conveniently, the website of the Financial Administration of the Republic of Slovenia is available in English.

 Gambling Taxes in Slovenia

-Taxes While winnings generated through gambling do not incur any taxes, operators of land-based casinos and gaming halls are required to pay taxes.
-The general gambling tax that is levied on the gross gambling revenue may range between 5% and 18%.
-The tax rate depends on the type of game offered by the operator.
+Taxes While winnings generated through gambling do not incur any personal taxes, operators of land-based casinos and gaming halls are required to pay taxes.
+The general gambling tax levied on gross gambling revenue ranges from 5% to 18%.
+The rate depends on the type of game offered by the operator.

-Gambling companies in Slovenia are also required to pay a concession or license fee which may range between 5% and 45%.
-This type of fee is also based on the gross gambling revenue, with the rate also depending on the type of games offered by the operator.
-Another type of tax that brick-and-mortar gambling operators may be required to pay is levied on gambling winnings if the prize’s value exceeds €300.
-In that case, a 15% tax is applied on winnings.
+Gambling companies in Slovenia are also required to pay a concession or license fee, which may range from 5% to 45%.
+This fee is likewise based on gross gambling revenue, and the rate depends on the type of games offered by the operator.
+Brick-and-mortar gambling operators may also have to pay a tax on winnings when the prize value exceeds €300.
+In that case, a 15% tax is applied to the winnings.

-Of course, gambling companies are also required to pay other types of taxes, such as a 19% corporate tax.
-One exception is VAT as the gambling industry in Slovenia is exempted from this type of tax.
+Gambling companies are also required to pay other types of taxes, such as a 19% corporate tax.
+One exception is VAT, from which the gambling industry in Slovenia is exempt.

 Closing Thoughts

-Conclusion Some forms of gambling have been operating in Slovenia even before the country gained its independence.
-After the country was no longer a part of Yugoslavia, the gambling industry was operating for several years without being properly regulated.
+Conclusion Some forms of gambling had been operating in Slovenia even before the country gained independence.
+After Slovenia was no longer part of Yugoslavia, the gambling industry operated for several years without proper regulation.
 In 1995, however, the Gaming Act of Slovenia was enacted, legalizing and regulating land-based casinos and gaming halls.

 The Gaming Act is still the main piece of legislation that governs gambling in Slovenia.
-Of course, it has been amended several times throughout the years to fit the constantly evolving gambling industry.
-While land-based forms of gambling have been legalized in 1995, this sector is quite restricted, with the law imposing a limit on the number of licenses that can be issued to land-based casinos and gaming halls.
+It has been amended several times over the years to keep pace with the constantly evolving gambling industry.
+While land-based forms of gambling were legalized in 1995, the sector remains restricted, with the law imposing a limit on the number of licenses that can be issued to land-based casinos and gaming halls.

 For quite some time, online gambling in Slovenia was illegal and unregulated.
-The only form of online gambling that was available in Slovenia until 2016 was online lotteries and sports betting, strictly provided by the state-owned Loterija Slovenije and its subsidiary Sportna Loterija.
-In 2016, online casino gambling was legalized but only one operator was permitted to run a virtual casino, with no other company being allowed to apply for an online casino license.
+The only forms of online gambling available until 2016 were online lotteries and sports betting, offered exclusively by the state-owned Loterija Slovenije and its subsidiary Sportna Loterija.
+In 2016, online casino gambling was legalized, but only one operator was permitted to run a virtual casino, and no other company was allowed to apply for an online casino license.

-As the current gambling legislation in Slovenia is contradictory to the EU’s directives, the country was pressured to amend its policies.
-This is the reason why Slovenia is considering passing a new Gaming Act in 2022, allowing a more inclusive and fair gambling industry.
+As the current gambling legislation in Slovenia conflicts with EU directives, the country has been pressured to amend its policies.
+Consequently, Slovenia is considering passing a new Gaming Act in 2022 to create a more inclusive and fair gambling industry.